Frequently asked questions (EHC plans)

 - the local authority decides the outcomes have been achieved and Special Educational Provision is no longer necessary

 If you plan to move to another local authority area you should contact the ‘old’ and the ’new’ local authorities so the support specified in the EHC plan will be in place.
 The ‘new’ authority will amend the plan and name the new school or college.

 The ‘old’ local authority must transfer the EHC plan on the day of the move, as long as it has had 15 working days notice.

 An EHC plan is only for young people with special educational needs.
 Training can be considered an educational need, for example an apprenticeship or internship.

-If your child is no longer in education (or training), the local authority will likely cease the EHC plan at the next annual review.
-There must be an educational need for a plan to continue.
+If your child is no longer in further education (or training) or moves onto University, the local authority will likely cease the EHC plan at the next annual review.

 No, EHC plans are only for young people in further education, and will cease when they go into higher education.